Rankings

 Information on countries' innovation performance can be found in the following popular rankings:

 • The Global Innovation Index.
 Launched in 2007, it is compiled annually by the World Intellectual Property Organization.
-It uses 81 indicators divided into seven pillars to assess the innovation performance of 127 countries and economies around the world.
-Of these, 57 indicators are based on hard data, 19 are composite indicators, and five are based on the World Economic Forum’s Executive Opinion Survey.
+It uses 78 indicators to assess the innovation performance of 139 countries and economies around the world.
+Of these, 63 indicators are based on hard data, 10 are composite indicators, and five are based on the World Economic Forum’s Executive Opinion Survey.

 The Global Innovation Index and World Competitiveness Ranking are wide-ranging rankings based on a large number of indicators covering many different social and economic areas, from financial markets and infrastructure to education and innovation.
 Sub-indices are available in each area.
 To gain an accurate picture of a country’s performance, users are advised to take a close look at the underlying sub-indices and indicators.